mirmousaviii/Persian-Calendar-for-Garmin-Watch/README.md

 2. Create a new branch for your feature or bugfix.
 3. Commit your changes and push them to your fork.
 4. Create a pull request with a detailed description of your changes.

+## Manual Deployment

+Copy the `.prg` file to the `/GARMIN/APPS/` directory on your Garmin device.

+## Todo

+- Fix UI bug for forrunner 55
+- Improve garegorian toggle (Handle physical key)
+- Add previous and next month navigation

 ## License